Dear fellow practitioners,

 I’m not going to give you my take on the best coaching skills.
 Or show you how to find your niche.
 Or how to have a high conversion rate.

-Starting later this year, I’ll share more how I built a successful practice by mostly discounting the dizzying amount of advice that’s being thrown around about how to make it as a health coach.
+Starting later, after my book is published, I’ll share more how I built a successful practice by mostly discounting the dizzying amount of advice that’s being thrown around about how to make it as a health coach.
 I certainly don’t have all the answers, but I have a profitable, sustainable business that I thoroughly enjoy as a result of following my instincts and largely ignoring the “experts.”
 (In the meantime, if you’d like to hear me talk about my approach to a successful health coaching practice, please check out my Wellpreneur interview with host, Amanda Cook.)

 I’m an introvert who’s played the long game.
-(Laine is an introvert too.)
-And after 10 years, I wouldn’t have done anything differently, which includes growing a team, paring it all back down to just me, and then growing a team again.
+And after 11 years, I wouldn’t have done anything differently, which includes growing a team, then paring it all back down to just me.
+(For those of you considering building a team, or even adding one person to your team, I’m thinking of leading a short teleclass on that journey and all that I learned.)

 Have I made mistakes?
 Of course.
 I’ll share many of my missteps, including the rabbit holes I’ve gone down.